-Yasuchika Hasegawa – Chairman of the Board, Takeda Pharmaceutical Company Limited
+Yasuchika Hasegawa – Corporate Counselor, Takeda Pharmaceutical Company Limited

 “To ensure the future of Japan, Asia and the world, there is an urgent need for top-level education that combines the concepts of national identity and global citizenship.
 I look forward to seeing ISAK, as a pioneering educational institution, take the lead in making this type of education a reality.”

 Mr. Hidehiko Hayashi – Representative Director and President, Man Investments Securities Japan, Ltd.

 “Japan is part of Asia.
 I wish that through living and studying together, students from various Asian countries grew to become future leaders who can think for the future of Japan, Asia and the world from the perspective of Asia as a whole.”

 Mr. Toshio Himuro – Chairman and Executive Director, Zen Foods Co., Ltd.

 “I think one of the reasons the US and the UK are looked upon as powerful nations is their strong emphasis on the education of their students to tell the know-how and research results to them.
 Similarly ISAK hopes to provide every student with a solid education filled with different knowledge and experiences that will enrich their body and soul.